OpenEdition/lodel2/README.md

 ** install dependencies
   pip install -r requirements.txt

+** Doxygen generation
+  Dependencies : doxygen graphviz doxypy
+  Generation : run doxygen in the root folder (where the Doxyfile is)

 ** create local config in settings.py
 Copy settings.py.example to settings.py, change the conf to your local settings